sgala/bottle/apidoc/tutorial.rst

 .. note::

-    This is a popy&paste from the old docs and a work in progress.
+    This is a copy&paste from the old docs and a work in progress.
 Handle with care :) If you have questions not answered here, please check the :doc:`faq` or file a ticket at bottles issue_tracker_.

 "Hello World" in a Bottle